 Bruges in 360°

-The Beguinage was recognised as a world heritage site in 1998.
+The Beguinage architectural complex was recognised as a world heritage site in 1998.
 One year later, the Belfry was also added to the world heritage list, followed by the entire historical city centre in 2000.
-After all, Bruges boasts a valuable structural heritage and is a fine example of an architecturally homogeneous city, particularly famous for its brick Gothic buildings.
-What’s more, the authentic and organically grown medieval city fabric has remained well preserved, while Bruges is also the ‘birthplace’ of the Flemish primitives.
+Bruges boasts a valuable structural heritage and is a fine example of an architecturally homogeneous city, particularly famous for its brick Gothic buildings.
+What’s more, the authentic and organically grown medieval city fabric has remained well preserved, while Bruges also has served as the cradle of the Flemish primitives — Jan van Eyck and Hans Memling in particular.
 Reasons enough for UNESCO to grant Bruges the label of ‘world heritage city’, something the city and its people are rightly proud of.

 Beguinage